-Renewable Energy Transition and Conservation of Undisturbed Desert Lands: Policy Strategies and Tools to Maximize Carbon Sequestration and Conservation Values
+X. Policy Strategies and Tools to Maximize Carbon Sequestration and Conservation Values

-Susy Boyd, Master of Natural Resources, Forests and Climate Change, Oregon State University.
+Susy Boyd, MNR.
+Master of Natural Resources, Forests and Climate Change, Oregon State University Public Policy Coordinator, Mojave Desert Land Trust

 The state of California has long been recognized for its leadership in transitioning towards new, clean energy sources to reduce CO2 atmospheric emissions.
-As desert advocates, our coalition is pleased to see our emissions issue being tackled.
 There are, however, two aspects to emissions reductions work.